‘NCIS’ Season 15 Premiere Spoilers: Washington Team Goes On A Gibbs-McGee Search

 — Entertainment Weekly (@EW) August 7, 2017

 What happened in Paraguay will certainly bring big changes to the season.
 Valderrama himself said during an interview with ET Canada that NCIS Season 15 is expected to have more action.
-He added:

 “What’s also really great is that the team has found a different dynamic, there’s a different energy, same magic, but the team is excited.”

 Valderrama’s Torres will also be one of the interesting changes that will happen in NCIS Season 15.
 The character, who is known for going too deep during his undercover days, usually keeps to himself.
-When he first joined NCIS, he’s mostly a loner but as this new season comes, fans will see him open up to others more.
+When he first joined NCIS, he was mostly a loner, but as this new season comes, fans will see him open up to others more.
 Torres will know how it is to have someone’s back and also depend on others for help.

 NCIS showrunner Frank Cardea revealed to Parade that fans will see a new side to Torres immediately in the second episode.